awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition-classic.md

    1. For **Name**, type a name for your volume\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.

-   1. \(Optional\) To create a bind mount volume, for **Source path**, type the path on the host container instance to present to the container\.
+   1. \(Optional\) To create a bind mount volume, for **Source path**, enter the path on the host container instance to present to the container\.
 If you leave this field empty, the Docker daemon assigns a host path for you\.
 If you specify a source path, the data volume persists at the specified location on the host container instance until you delete it manually\.
 If the source path doesn't exist on the host container instance, the Docker daemon creates it\.
 If the location does exist, the contents of the source path folder are exported to the container\.

    1. To create a Docker volume, select **Specify a volume driver**\.